gfumagalli9/hyper-motivo/README.md

 $ make
 ~~~~

+The compiled files will be in the `bin` subdirectory.

-If you want to use tcmalloc add the option -DUSE_TCMALLOC=yes to the cmake command line, i.e.:
+If you want to use tcmalloc add the option `-DUSE_TCMALLOC=yes` to the cmake command line, i.e.:
 ~~~~
 cmake -DUSE_TCMALLOC=yes
 ~~~~